pvanallen/delft-ai-toolkit/README.md

      * **Arduino** Powered by the USB cable from the RPi
      * **RPi**: Connect a 5V 2A AC adapter, or the USB battery to the micro USB connector

-1. **Get the IP address of the Robot**
+1. **Get the WiFi IP address of the Robot**
+     * **Your RPI must already connect by WiFi** - If you haven't already, [set up your RPI to connect to your local WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) using an ethernet cable.
-     * **Connect with Ethernet** - Hook up an ethernet cable between your computer and the Raspberry Pi (RPi) on the robot (you'll need an adapter: USB-C (Links to an external site.)Links to an external site., Thunderbolt (Links to an external site.)Links to an external site.)
+     * **Connect by Ethernet if necessary** - Some networks don't allow connection by the .local (Bonjour) name.
+If so, hook up an ethernet cable between your computer and the Raspberry Pi (RPi) on the robot (you may need a [USB-C adapter](https://www.amazon.com/dp/B01M6WQ0T0/ref=twister_B06ZZLKBWJ)
-     * **Log In to the RPi** - Open a terminal window on your computer, and log into the RPi by typing in the below.
-Change the number at the end of delftbt0 to match the number of your robot if you changed it to something other than delfbt0.
+     * **Login to the RPi** - Open a terminal window on your computer, and log into the RPi by typing in the below.
+Change the number at the end of delftbt1 to match the number of your robot if you changed the name.

      ```bash
-     ssh pi@delftbt0.local
+     ssh pi@delftbt1.local
      ```
-     * **Password** - The password for the standard toolkit disk image is "adventures"
+     * **Password** - The default password for the standard Delft AI Toolkit disk image is "adventures"
-     * **Get the RPi IP Address** - Once logged in, copy and save the IP address of the RPi by typing the below.
-You'll see an entry for "wlan0" - from there copy the IP address (e.g. 10.4.27.47)
+     * **Get the RPi WiFi IP Address** - Once logged in, copy and save the IP address of the RPi by typing the below.
+You'll see an entry for **"wlan0"** which is the WiFi connection - from there copy the IP address (e.g. 10.4.27.47)

      ```bash
     ifconfig